top of page

 On This Site You Will Find

-• Information about the formation of our neighbourhood group, objectives, on-going activities and resources
+• Information about the formation of our group, advocacy and progress on regulation

-• Links to current legislation in Nova Scotia as well as regulatory approaches elsewhere
+• Links to current legislation in Nova Scotia and related regulatory approaches elsewhere

 About